 Worldwide hysteria and the fear factor notwithstanding, Casey Research Chairman Doug Casey still considers nuclear power “by far the safest, cheapest and cleanest form of mass power generation.”
 Sharing his views in this Energy Report exclusive on the eve of a sold-out Casey Research Summit in Boca Raton, Florida, . . . → Read More: Doug Casey: Uranium, Rich People’s Food Hold Value

 See the USAToday with the most ill-conceived thesis ever in this article today: Indians, Tigers, Pirates and Reds fighting population loss in the Rust Belt.

-Does anyone in the world really think Pirates’ attendance problems (worst in the NL according to the article) have anything at all to do with population loss in the City of Pittsburgh proper which is the only factoid they reference for us in that article.
+Does anyone in the world really think Pirates’ attendance problems (worst in the NL according to the article) have anything at all to do with population loss . . . → Read More: Rust Belt Ball

 Inflation measurement is a critical component of macroeconomic policy.
 In a recent paper, Patnaik et. al. have argued that while the CPI-IW has many problems, these difficulties are not first order, and that the CPI-IW can yield a reasonable measure of inflation today.

 On 18 February 2011, CSO released a new CPI with base . . . → Read More: Kicking the Wheels of the New CPI

 At 8:30 AM EDT, the monthly Personal Income and Outlays report for March will be released.
 The consensus for Personal Income is an increase of 0.3% over the previous month and the consensus Consumer Spending index change is an increase of 0.5%.